luiscrjunior/rofi-json/README.md

 # rofi-json

-Simple [rofi](https://github.com/davatorium/rofi) external script that reads a json file and display as menu entries.
+Simple [rofi](https://github.com/davatorium/rofi) external script that reads a json file and display the items as menu entries.

 Supports icon.